getsimpleadmin/simpleadmin/README.md

 Restart your server, and visit [http://localhost:3000/admin/system/entities](http://localhost:3000/admin/system/entities) for authentication.

-### Devise integration
+### Authentication

-Remove current_user and authenticate_user! methods with `raise NotImplemented` error and keep the following.
+Simple admin is very flexible solution, so you can use any gems for that purposes, all you need is just create `app/controllers/simple_admin/admin/application_controller.rb` and remove current_user and authenticate_user! methods with `raise NotImplemented` error and keep the following.

 ```ruby
   # app/controllers/simple_admin/admin/application_controller.rb